Zhiyuan-GG/Conformal-Uncertainty-Criterion/README.md

 # Conformal-Uncertainty-Criterion
-ConU: Conformal Uncertainty in Large Language Models with Correctness Coverage Guarantees (Findings of EMNLP 2024)
+## ConU: Conformal Uncertainty in Large Language Models with Correctness Coverage Guarantees (Findings of EMNLP 2024)

-If any minor errors are found, we will update the latest version on arXiv.

 In this paper, we first introduce a novel black-box uncertainty measure, termed ConU, by sampling multiple generations and estimating the most frequent (reliable) response, based on self-consistency theory.
 Specifically, we combine the frequency score of the most reliable response with the semantic diversity between it and response samples with other semantics.